Horstexplorer/SpeedCat/README.md

 SpeedCat operates fully client-side, requiring only a web server of your choice to self-host.
 All tests are conducted exclusively between the client and the self-hosted server, providing privacy and peace of mind.

+A demo is available at [demo.speedc.at](https://demo.speedc.at).
+Please don't break it, it's a tiny environment.

 ## Setup
 ### Prebuilt Docker image
 Prebuild docker images are available which can be utilized via docker compose.